 In the bestselling book Blue Ocean Strategy, authors W. Chan Kim and Renée Mauborgne compare “red ocean” markets (where companies compete in an already crowded space) with “blue oceans” of uncontested market space.
 These so-called blue oceans have untapped demand and the opportunity for highly profitable growth.

-Red Ocean – Increasing Price Wars, Shrinking Profit, & Becoming a Commodity
+Senior Living Sales in a Red Ocean – Increasing Price Wars, Shrinking Profit, & Becoming a Commodity

 These residents bring with them high acuity, declining length of stays, greater risk and liability, increasing worker’s comp claims, and dependency on third party lead generation.
 The impact of this reality is higher resident acquisition costs and declining revenue.
 Many providers report that by the time they pay room turn expenses, sales commissions, incentives, and the move-in transaction fee, they do not show a profit until month six.